Joon-Hwan-Hong/Picogreen-Automation/README.md

 2. Determine the average value for each DNA sample
 3. Determine the concentration for each DNA sample
 4. Visualize the data obtained
-5. Create a new summarized excel sheet containing all the data, and maybe inclue metadata from the results sheet as well, visualizations in one nice excel file with multiple sheets (Partial)
+5. Create a new summarized excel sheet containing all the data
 6. Detect extreme/ "odd recordings" and exclude from calculations (TBD)

 If there are any questions on the code, feel free to [email me](mailto:joon.hong@mail.mcgill.ca)